 What are Master Food Preservers?

-The Inyo-Mono Master Food Preserver program was established in 2014, with its inaugural class graduating in May.
-We aim to hold instructor trainings every two years.
-To find out more, please see Become A Master Food Preserver or send an email to firstname.lastname@example.org.To learn about other MFP programs in California, please see the sites listed below:
+Our local MFP program was established in 2014, and we have just completed our third training class in June, 2018.
+(Our next class is in 2020.)
+To find out more, please see Become A UC Master Food Preserver or send an email to email@example.com.To learn about other MFP programs in California that may be near you, please consult this list.